UK Builders' Merchant Statement Reconciliation Guide

 On a live statement, the first fields worth checking are usually the statement date, account reference, opening balance, each invoice or credit note number, payment lines, and the closing balance carried forward.
 Those are the checkpoints that let you answer practical questions quickly: has this line already been posted, is this an old balance still rolling forward, did a return become a credit note yet, and does the amount due reflect payments already made after cut-off?

-What it does not do is replace the original invoices and credit notes.
-The statement may show invoice numbers, dates, and gross values, but it is not the document you rely on for line-level checking, VAT evidence, or correcting a pricing dispute.
-If you also need to evidence eligible self-build purchases for HMRC, keeping a VAT431NB invoice schedule as you go helps separate reclaim-ready invoice records from the month-end supplier statement.
-If a Jewson or Travis Perkins statement lists an invoice you have never captured, you still need the underlying PDF or portal copy before you can be confident the bill in Xero, QuickBooks, or Sage is complete and correctly coded.
+The statement may show invoice numbers, dates, and gross values, but VAT evidence, line-level checking, and pricing disputes still depend on the original invoices and credit notes.
+If a Jewson or Travis Perkins statement lists an invoice you have never captured, you still need the underlying PDF or portal copy before you can be confident the bill in Xero, QuickBooks, or Sage is complete, correctly coded, and tied to the right job.
+For wider job-cost controls, the same discipline shows up in construction invoice coding for supplier bills.

 This is where construction bookkeepers can get tripped up.
 A month-end statement is designed to help you agree the account balance, not to stand in for the whole purchase record.
 The difference between an open item vs balance forward statement matters because many builders' merchants carry older unpaid items into the current period rather than isolating only this month's activity.
 If the statement is balance-forward, the closing balance can be right even when the current-month transaction list is incomplete on its own.